niemopen/niem-naming-design-rules/ndr6src.md

 ```
 <figcaption><a name="ex5-9">Example 5-9: Metadata properties used in a designer's own class</a></figcaption>

 A message designer might also want to record source and confidence in a class reused from another namespace.
-This is done through augmentation, following one of two patterns.
-The first is to augment the class with an object property.
-[Example 5-9](#ex5-9) shows a message example in which `nc:PersonType` is augmented with `nc:Metadata`.
+This is done through augmentation.
+[Example 5-10](#ex5-10) shows a message example in which `nc:PersonType` is augmented with `nc:Metadata`.

 ```
 <nc:Person>                                             | "nc:Person": {